ChaoLiRV/modelpipeline_spark/README.md

 | 136608744 | Desktop    | Safari        | Weekend   | 0    | 840000.4  | 2    | 0     | 840000.4   | 2          |
 | 136576205 | Desktop    | Chrome        | Peak      | 1    | NaN       | 22   | 1     | 275500.5   | 22         |

-Next we perform numeric operations on these variables, such as dividing one feature value by the other, taking the logarithmic transform of the value, and scale normalization (Min-Max or Z-score).
+Next, we perform numeric operations on these variables, such as dividing one feature value by the other, taking the logarithmic transform of the value, and scale normalization (Min-Max or Z-score).

-The newly created columns by these operations are concatenated to the table as shown in the following example:
+The columns created by these operations are concatenated to the table as shown in the following example:

 ```scala
 import org.apache.spark.ml.mleap.feature.MathBinary